dfijma/string-concat-harmful/README.md

 // actual: http://2001:db8:85a3::8a2e:370:7334:8080/api
 ```

-A minor bug, easily fixed using some extra mess:
+While the bug is high priority, it is also trivial and easily fixed using some extra mess:

 ```java
 // format a url to our API at host and port